tektoncd/pipeline/docs/resources.md

 ### Cluster Resource

-Cluster Resource represents a Kubernetes cluster other than the current cluster the pipeline CRD is running on.
+Cluster Resource represents a Kubernetes cluster other than the current cluster Tekton Pipelines is running on.
 A common use case for this resource is to deploy your application/function on different clusters.

 The resource will use the provided parameters to create a